arshadmaryam-stack/roadrunner-job-takeover/README.md

 3. Keep all files (code + assets) in the same directory.

 # Executing Program
-Run this to play the game:
+Run this in your terminal to play the game:
-`python main.py`
+`python roadrunnerss.py`

 # Authors
 * Maryam Arshad